ZSL London Zoo marks 192nd anniversary from behind closed doors with a look back through the archives.

 Home to many famous animals throughout its history, from Obaysch, Europe’s first hippo since Roman times, to Guy the gorilla, so named because he arrived at the Zoo on fireworks night, ZSL London Zoo’s residents have inspired millions of people to connect with wildlife – as well as inspiring hundreds of children’s story book characters and plots, from A.A.
 Milne’s world-famous Winnie the Pooh series to modern day tales like Toto the Ninja Cat, authored by ZSL London Zoo Ambassador Dermot O’Leary.

-Credited for adding the words ‘zoo’, ‘aquarium’ and ‘jumbo’ to the English language, ZSL London Zoo has had a significant impact on British culture; and takes great pride in its part in launching the career of UK national treasure, David Attenborough – who was propelled to stardom working on BBC’s Zoo Quest.
+Credited for adding the words ‘zoo’, ‘aquarium’ and ‘jumbo’ to the English language, ZSL London Zoo has had a significant impact on British culture; and takes great pride as one of the oldest zoos in the world, in its part in launching the career of UK national treasure, David Attenborough – who was propelled to stardom working on BBC’s Zoo Quest.

 ZSL Director General, Dominic Jermey CVO OBE, said: “It is somewhat bittersweet that we celebrate this remarkable anniversary with the Zoo closed to the public, for the first time since World War Two, and for the longest duration in our history - but we can certainly take solace in sharing some of our amazing achievements and milestones.